hamish/graphfetch/README.md

 class Target(ndb.Model):
 	pass
 ```
-A nieve implementation of this attachment would be source.targets = ndb.get_multi(source.target_keys)
+A naive implementation of this attachment would be source.targets = ndb.get_multi(source.target_keys)

 ### SOURCE_KEY
 A single key is stored on the source object.
 Results in a single object (or None) being attached to the source object.